tamaskenez/minuniq/README.md

   for the ongoing game so we have a valid game_id from the start.

 I chose not to enforce foreign keys in the database, because the business logic already enforces those and it would make DB operations slower.
+In a more sensitive application (bank) we would need the extra safety.

 ### Synchronization